Neuro-Lymphatic Drainage

 To see more details on what we know so far and the research behind it, check out my blog series

-Try neuro-lymphatic drainage from a highly trained and credentialed clinician.
+Try neuro-lymphatic drainage with a credentialed clinician.

 I’m also a somatic experiencing practitioner, and blend somatic work into hands-on bodywork to better support wellness for your whole self.